neursh/open-meteo-dart/README.md

 > [!IMPORTANT]
 > The type-safe implmentation is now available on the web platform!
 >
 > From version `2.1.5`, the package will now provide support for Int64 type on timestamp variables for the web platform.
-Up to 53 bits though, but that doesn't matter.
+Up to 53 bits though, but that doesn't matter, everything will be long gone before this limit hits.
 >
 > So yay!
 Web platform now no longer rely on `requestJson()` and query the response on their own anymore.